 For those students who are following a GCSE flightpath in English, texts such as “Between a Rock and a Hard Place” by Aron Ralston and “Maze Runner” by James Dashner provide ample opportunity to explore key aspects such as authorial technique, style and text structure and to, for example, draw comparisons between similarly themed texts from different eras.

-Examples of our long term plans for the teaching of English across the school can be viewed by clicking on the link below:
+Long term plans for the coverage of text types across the school as well as the key texts used across the phases in the year 2021-22 can be viewed by clicking on the links below: